 Here at Lost Little One we’re super passionate about using only vegetable tanned leather.
 But what does that even mean, and how are other leather-goods made?

 Let’s travel back in time.
-Humans have been using animal skins for as long as we can remember - we know, for example, that tanning was happening in Pakistan possibly up to 9000 years ago.
+Humans have been using animal skins for as long as we can remember - we know, for example, that tanning was happening in Pakistan approximately 9000 years ago.

 The original method of tanning leather is vegetable tanning, which has been the primary method in Morocco for over 800 years.
 This process is performed in tanneries by leather artisans using tannins from bark and leaves.
 First, the skin is cured, usually with salt, to prevent collagen breakdown.
 It’s then soaked to remove the salt and increase moisture.
 Then the hide is limed to remove fat, grease, and hair.
 Chemical unhairing follows (often by soaking in urine), and then a manual unhairing process called scudding.
 To soften the hide, it undergoes a process called bating.
 Historically, this meant either pounding pigeon or dog dung into it.
 The final step is pickling with salts to lower the hide’s pH.
 Only natural ingredients are used, like tree bark and plant extract, resulting in rich natural browns.
 The whole process can take anywhere from six weeks to three months.
 This is slow, slow fashion.